 - The remaining three courses (9 credit hours) are electives.

 The full degree can be completed either on a part-time basis or, if a student desires, over the course of a year.
 To complete the program as a full-time student in a year, the student will take a regular four-course load in the fall and spring semesters, and two courses via distance learning from the Bush School’s Office of Extended Education in the summer.

 For information on application procedures, please contact our Admissions Office at 202-773-0022 or email@example.com.

 Bachelor’s degree and a minimum of four years of professional experience in the field of international affairs, broadly understood.
 (Such experience does NOT include educational experiences like semester abroad or undergraduate internships.)

-The following is a tentative schedule for classes in Spring semester 2021.
+The following is a tentative schedule for classes in Fall semester 2021.
 Students will register for classes through the Texas A&M “Howdy” portal.
 Registration for the spring semester begins in early November of the preceding year; registration for the fall semester (and summer semesters) begins in early April.

 All classes meet in Bush School DC location – 1620 L Street, NW.
 All classes meet one day per week, in the 6:15 PM to 8:55 PM time slot.
 Note: Each individual syllabus is linked to the respective class below.

 |Mon.||INTA 652 – Role of Intelligence in Security Affairs||Ross||tbd|

 |Tue.||INTA 689 – Intelligence Surprises: The Arab Spring as an Analytical Case||Pino||tbd|